 Answer a few short questions to see if you may be a candidate

-WATCHMAN is implanted into your heart in a one-time procedure.
+The WATCHMAN Implant is placed into your heart in a one-time procedure.
 It’s a permanent device that doesn’t have to be replaced and can’t be seen outside the body.

-To implant WATCHMAN, your doctor makes a small cut in your upper leg and inserts a narrow tube, as done in a standard stent procedure.
-Your doctor then guides WATCHMAN into the left atrial appendage (LAA) of your heart.
-The procedure is done under general anesthesia and takes about an hour.
-Patients commonly stay in the hospital overnight and leave the next day.
+To place the WATCHMAN Implant, your doctor makes a small cut in your upper leg and inserts a narrow tube.
+Your doctor then guides the WATCHMAN Implant into the left atrial appendage (LAA) of your heart.
+The procedure is done under general anesthesia.
+Patients commonly stay in the hospital for a day or less.

 After the Procedure

-Your doctor will then prescribe a medicine called clopidogrel (also known as Plavix®) and aspirin for you to take for 6 months.
-After that, you’ll continue to take aspirin on an ongoing basis.
-A very small number of patients may need to keep taking blood thinners long term.
+- Option A: Your doctor will prescribe anti-platelet medicine called clopidogrel (also known as Plavix®) and aspirin for 6 months.
+At your 6-month appointment, your doctor may stop the antiplatelet medicine and you’ll continue to take aspirin on an ongoing basis.

-WATCHMAN is the only device of its kind approved by the U.S. Food and Drug Administration (FDA) for reducing the risk of stroke in people with atrial fibrillation not caused by a heart valve problem.
+The WATCHMAN Implant is the most implanted device of its kind approved by the U.S. Food and Drug Administration (FDA) for reducing the risk of stroke in people with atrial fibrillation not caused by a heart valve problem.

-More than 100,000 WATCHMAN procedures have been performed worldwide.
-With almost 20 years of clinical trial and real world experience - including 10 clinical trials - WATCHMAN has a proven safety record.
+More than 400,000 WATCHMAN Implant procedures have been performed worldwide.
+With almost 20 years of clinical trial and real world experience - including 10 clinical trials - the WATCHMAN Implant has a proven safety record.

 Important Safety Information